 C. Mathematics = three years (four years recommended)

 D. Laboratory Science = two years (three years recommended)

 E. Language other than English (second language) = two years (three years recommended)

 F. Visual and Performing Arts = one year

 UC Davis receives many competitive applications each year.
 To stand out, the admissions team recommends challenging yourself with advanced coursework, such as Advanced Placement (AP) classes or an International Baccalaureate (IB) program.
 Try to boost your grades and make the most of your classes.

 As of 2022, UC Davis does not require SAT or ACT scores from its applicants, although this is likely to change after 2024.

-There are eight questions for applicants to choose from, and each answer has a maximum of 350 words.
+There are seven questions for applicants to choose from, and each answer has a maximum of 350 words.